cdleon/awesome-terminals/README.md

  - [slacktee](https://github.com/coursehero/slacktee) - slacktee is a bash script that works like tee command.
 Instead of writing the standard input to files, slacktee posts it to Slack.
  - [takeover.sh](https://github.com/marcan/takeover.sh) - Wipe and reinstall a running Linux system via SSH, without rebooting.
 You know you want to.
 ### sh (macOS)
+ - [mac](https://github.com/guarinogabriel/Mac-CLI) -  OS X command line tools for developers – The ultimate tool to manage your Mac.
+It provides a huge set of command line commands that automatize the usage of your OS X system.
+ - [mas](https://github.com/mas-cli/mas) - 📦 Mac App Store command line interface.
+ - [m-cli](https://github.com/rgcr/m-cli) -  Swiss Army Knife for macOS.
- - [termtile](https://github.com/apaszke/termtile) - Terminal window manager for OS X
+ - [termtile](https://github.com/apaszke/termtile) - Terminal window manager for OS X.